Pay for home improvements with a cash out refinance

 A cash out refinance can be a great way to use your home's equity to pay for home improvements and repairs.
 This type of refinancing replaces your current mortgage with a new mortgage with a larger loan amount, and you can use the difference to pay for renovations.

-Because the lender gives you a fixed sum of money at one time, a cash out refinance is a good choices when you want to make major improvements and know how much the work will cost.
+Because the lender gives you a fixed sum of money at one time, a cash out refinance is a good choice when you want to make major improvements and know how much the work will cost.
 Consider these pros and cons before you make your decision.

 Pros of cash out refinances for home improvements